-The Champions League group stage is nearing its conclusion and plenty of teams are still in with a shot of securing knockout qualification.
+The Champions League group stage reaches its final round this week and plenty of teams still have work to do to secure knockout qualification.

 Read on as we detail all the potential outcomes in each of the eight groups.